-Very Simple Donut Chart With Pure HTML CSS
+Very Simple Donut Chart In HTML CSS (Free Download)

 Welcome to a tutorial on how to create a simple donut chart using pure HTML and CSS.
-Want to display a pie chart in your project?
+Want to display a donut chart in your project?
 But without using complicated third-party libraries?
-Yes, it is possible to draw a donut chart using only HTML CSS – Read on for the example!
+Yes, it is possible to draw one using only HTML CSS – Read on for the example!

 TABLE OF CONTENTS